qlddohhrs/qheps-hr/Developer technical handover.md

 These scripts and global options support the carousel used on the HR homepage.
 If used elsewhere and different options are needed, the global ones can be overridden on that specific page.
 #### dataTable options
 These scripts were initially included to support the Training Calendar.
 They are duplicated 8 times to allow for up to 8 months listed at a time.
 > The duplication of these could probably be condensed into a loop to save space and improve page load time.

 ### Custom main_secnav.inc
-These secondary navigation menu files are normally created in TeamSite using the wizard generator after clicking Edit.
-To circumvent this and use a custom file (as we are currently doing), there is one initial step that needs to be done.
-All subsequent edits to this file by Importing (instead of Editing) will publish fine.
+These secondary navigation menu files are normally created in TeamSite using the wizard generator that clicking Edit brings up..
+To circumvent this and use a custom file (as we are currently doing), follow these steps initially..
+All subsequent edits to this file by Importing (instead of Editing) will publish fine without being over-written by the templatedata file.

-1. In TeamSite navigation to and rename the equivalent templatedata file (such as append _old):
+1. In TeamSite, navigate to and rename the equivalent templatedata file to anything else (suggest appending `_old`):
 ```
 \templatedata\navigation\qhepsSecondaryMenu\data\hr\include\mainsec_nav.inc
 ```
+2. Externally create your new `main_secnav.inc` file.
+You can refer to existing one’s in `/hr/include/main_secnav.inc`, or if making an empty file that simply links to another nav like HR’s, refer to `/paris/include/main_sevnav.inc` for an example.
+3. Import your manually created `mainsec_nav.inc` file and overwrite the existing one.
-2. Publish the manually created mainsec_nav.inc as per usual.
+4. Submit the `mainsec_nav.inc` to publish to live as per usual.

 ## Javascript dependencies